awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 ### Step Scaling Policy<a name="aws-properties-as-policy--examples--Step_Scaling_Policy"></a>

-The following example is a step scaling policy that increases the number instances by one or two, depending on the size of the alarm breach\.
-For a breach that is less than 50 units than the threshold value, the policy increases the number of instances by one\.
-For a breach that is 50 units or more higher than the threshold, the policy increases the number of instances by two\.
+The following example creates a scaling policy with the `StepScaling` policy type and the `ChangeInCapacity` adjustment type\.
+When an associated alarm is triggered, the policy increases the capacity of the Auto Scaling group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70 percent\):
++ Increase capacity by 1 when the value of the metric is greater than or equal to 70 percent but less than 85 percent
++ Increase capacity by 2 when the value of the metric is greater than or equal to 85 percent but less than 95 percent
++ Increase capacity by 3 when the value of the metric is greater than or equal to 95 percent

 #### JSON<a name="aws-properties-as-policy--examples--Step_Scaling_Policy--json"></a>

 ```
 {
   "Resources":{
-    "ASGScaleOutPolicy":{
+    "ASGScalingPolicyHigh":{
       "Type":"AWS::AutoScaling::ScalingPolicy",
       "Properties":{
         "AdjustmentType":"ChangeInCapacity",